Overview

 Individual students cannot be tracked.
 However, we can look at trends over time in populations of students, such as students overall or students in a certain grade level.

-How was my student chosen to be in the survey?
+How are students chosen to be in the survey?

 View

 Students are eligible to participate in the survey if they are in a selected class at a selected school.
-In larger school districts, a random sample of classes is often selected for the survey.
-In smaller districts, all classes are typically included.
+In larger school districts, a random sample of classes is often selected for the survey, while in smaller districts, all classes are typically included.

 Why is the survey done at school and not at home?